Robot guide with multi-agent control and automatic scenario generation with LLM: Conclusion

 \section{Conclusion}

-The study carried out showed that the integration of a multi-agent control architecture with automatic LLM-based behavior scenarios generation improves the flexibility and naturalness of the behavior of anthropomorphic robot guides.
-The developed system fully automates the tour preparation process, generating a unique parameterized scenario at each run.
-The experiment tests on the MENTOR-1 robot and the user testing results confirmed that the generated scenarios are perceived at a human level.
-The proposed system offers an approach for creating emotionally engaging robotic systems in the fields of education and service.
+The study carried out showed that the integration of a multi-agent control architecture with automatic LLM-based scenario generation improves the flexibility and naturalness of the behavior of an anthropomorphic robot in long-term narration tasks.
+Unlike existing approaches primarily designed for short dialogue responses, the developed system specifically addresses the challenges of prolonged storytelling by fully automating scenario preparation, generating rich parameterized nonverbal behavior while efficiently managing resource conflicts between multiple actuators.